Microsoft 365 network connectivity overview

 We're making it easier to identify Microsoft 365 network traffic and making it simpler to manage the network identification.

-- New categories of network endpoints to differentiate highly critical network traffic from network traffic which is not impacted by Internet latencies.
+- New categories of network endpoints to differentiate highly critical network traffic from network traffic that's not impacted by Internet latencies.
 There are just a handful of URLs and supporting IP Addresses in the most critical “Optimize” category.

 - Web services for script usage or direct device configuration and change management of Microsoft 365 network identification.
 Changes are available from the web service, or in RSS format, or on email using a Microsoft Flow template.